First Time Buyer with CCJs

 But these days, many lenders are willing to take a view on your less-than-perfect credit history, as long as you can explain what happened and why the judgement was issued.
-Some will also be more receptive to your application if your CCJ was registered some time ago, and you have been in a much healthier financial position ever since.
+Some will also be more receptive to your application if your CCJ (County Court Judgement) was registered some time ago, and you have been in a much healthier financial position ever since.

 In some cases, it may even be possible to get a mortgage on your very first property – although you may need to put down a higher deposit and/or be open to paying higher interest rates for the time being.

-Things to consider as a first time buyer
+Things to consider as a first-time buyer

-Lenders define a first time buyer as someone purchasing a property who has never owned a home previously.
+Mortgage lenders define a first-time buyer as someone purchasing a property who has never owned a home previously.

-If you’re a first time buyer, you might not fully understand the mortgage process, so it can be really helpful to speak to an expert to talk you through it.
+If you’re a first-time buyer, you might not fully understand the mortgage process, so it can be really helpful to speak to an expert to talk you through it.
 He or she will explain all the key terminology and help you work out how much your monthly repayments will be, as well as how much the mortgage will cost you over the course of your full term.

 One key thing to ensure from the start is that you have all the right documents to hand.
 Any errors, inconsistencies or omissions from your paperwork could be a red flag to your lender and could put you in a poor position when it comes to being accepted for a mortgage.

 As a first time buyer, you might not have a strong credit history.
 Chances are you’ve never had to pay back this kind of debt before.
-From the lender’s perspective, taking you on as a mortgage customer is a bit of a gamble, because they have no examples of your reliability as a debtor.
-This is why it’s so important to use a mortgage broker when looking to apply for a first time buyer mortgage.
-Their expertise will help you meet lender criteria, which in turn will give you a better chance of being accepted for a mortgage and securing your dream home.
+From the lender’s perspective, taking you on as a mortgage customer is a bit of a gamble because they have no examples of your reliability as a debtor.

 How will a CCJ affect your chances of getting a mortgage?